-The term 'inclusive design' entered design parlance in the mid 90s as a people-centred, comprehensive and integrated design approach to ensure that people with diverse abilities and needs were included in mainstream design consideration.
+Inclusive design is a people-centred and integrated design approach to ensure that products, services, technologies, and environments fulfil the needs and aspirations of as many people as possible, without the need for adaptation or specialised design.
+The term 'inclusive design' entered design parlance in the mid 90s as a peoplecentred, comprehensive and integrated design approach to ensure that people with diverse abilities and needs were included in mainstream design consideration.
 It was framed by Roger Coleman at the 12th Triennial Congress of the International Ergonomics Association in Toronto, Canada in 1994.
 Coleman argued 'that needs and abilities change throughout the life-course and that by taking account of this in the design process, products, services and environments can be improved for the majority of customers in ways that are not associated with negative perceptions of age or ability' (Coleman, 1994).

-Whilst originally inclusive design was framed around the inclusion of people of various abilities and across life stages in design (Moore 1985; Myerson & Lee, 2010; Clarkson, Coleman & Keates, 2013; Clarkson & Coleman, 2015), Waller, Bradley, Hosking and Clarkson (2015) propose that population diversity can be broadened to include a diverse range of real-world contexts, environmental factors, lifestyles, aspirations, gender, culture and past experiences.
+Whilst originally inclusive design was framed around the inclusion of people of various abilities and across life stages in design (Moore 1985; Myerson & Lee, 2010; Clarkson, Coleman & Keates, 2013; Clarkson & Coleman, 2015), Waller, Bradley, Hosking and Clarkson (2015) propose that population diversity can be broadened to include a diverse range of factors related to real-world contexts, environments, lifestyles, aspirations, gender, culture and past experiences.
 This aligns well with the shift in the definition of disability from a medical model, wherein people are seen as disabled by their own physical or mental limitations, to a social model, in which disability is born by 'inadequate design, inconsiderate services and environments and cultural stereotypes' (Clarkson & Coleman, 2015).
 In keeping with the social model of disability, the particular example of manmade or natural disasters, in which every individual - irrespective of background, ability, age or other demographics - could be placed under extreme conditions with unforeseen impact on their physical and psychological ability, paves the way for inclusive design methods and applications in the domain of business continuity.